Joseph Hirsch: Exhibitions, awards & honors

 Hirsch exhibited regularly in the annual exhibitions of the Pennsylvania Academy of the Fine Arts and the National Academy of Design.
 He exhibited seventeen canvases in a 1942 Museum of Modern Art exhibition—Americans 1942: 18 Artists from 9 States (MoMA, January 21 to March 8, 1942), and exhibited in eleven other MoMA exhibitions.
 One of Hirsch's war paintings was included in the Artists for Victory exhibition, that began at the Corcoran Gallery of Art in late 1944, and toured the country.

 PAFA awarded Hirsch the 1934 Walter Lippincott Prize (best figure painting exhibited by an American artist) for Masseur Tom, a life-size full-length portrait of an imposing Turkish masseur.
 Masseur Tom also won him the 1934 Third Hallgarten Prize (best figure painting exhibited by an American artist under age 30) from NAD.
 The public voted Two Men (1937) the best contemporary American painting exhibited at the 1939 New York World's Fair.
 A depiction of a black man and a white man having an amicable disagreement, Two Men is in the permanent collection of MoMA.
 The Library of Congress twice awarded him the Joseph Pennell Purchase Prize for lithography: 1944 for Lunch Hour, and 1945 for The Confidence.
 The Art Institute of Chicago awarded him the 1951 Blair Prize for Nine Men.
 The Metropolitan Museum of Art held its first annual exhibition in 1951, and awarded him Fourth Prize for Nine Men, the only non-abstract painting among the winners.
 The Childe Hassam Purchase Fund of the American Academy of Arts and Letters purchased four of his paintings, beginning with The Burden in 1955.
 The Crucifixion won him the Butler Institute of American Art's 1964 purchase prize, and the painting remains BIAA's permanent collection.
 NAD awarded him the Altman Prize (best figure painting exhibited by an American artist) three times: 1959 for The Book, 1966 for [work], and 1978 for Tuba.
 The Carnegie Museum of Art awarded him the 1947 Carnegie Second Prize for The Iceman, and the 1968 Carnegie Prize for [work].

 Hirsch was runner-up for the 1935 Rome Prize.
 He received two Guggenheim Fellowships (1942 & 1943), and two Fulbright Fellowships (1949 & 1950).

 He was elected an Associate member of the National Academy of Design in 1954, and a full Academician in 1958.
 He was elected to the National Institute of Arts and Letters in 1967.
 He was a member (and later a trustee) of the Century Association.

-Personal
+Personal life

 In 1938, Hirsch married fellow Philadelphian Ruth Schindler (1912–2000), a dancer who had trained under Martha Graham.
 They moved to New York City in 1940, and had two sons together, Charles and Paul.
 The Hirsch family moved to France in 1949, and the couple divorced soon after their return to the United States in 1955.
 The following year, he married Genevieve Baucheron (1926–2011).
 They had one son together, Frederic.